-This journal is created by a collective formed of postgraduate History students from the University of Glasgow.
-We reinterpret historical timeframes using gender as a tool of analysis.
+Our goal is to use gender as a tool of analysis, e.g. to reinterpret historical timeframes .
 We maintain that gender is a useful tool of analysis not only for historical research but for a variety of disciplines.
 We were inspired to produce the journal as we felt there was a space needed for a theoretical gender approach in historical and various interdisciplinary postgraduate works.
 We chose to organise ourselves as a collective in order to avoid academic hierarchy and to open the journal to a wide range of international contributions from the postgraduate community.
 As a collective we reflect on the wider societal relevance of our research; we believe, as postgraduate students, we can make valuable contributions to debates in our field of studies.

 - We, as a collective, established the journal on the basis of providing a space for international, interdisciplinary postgraduate work on gender and sexuality:

 - We are dedicated to examining gender across space and time, whilst understanding the meaning of gender depends on its historical and social context; the same can be said for sexuality and patriarchy.

 - We encourage contribution from a variety of subjects.
 We maintain that an interdisciplinary approach is the future of academic culture.